-While the card is better than many hotel-branded cards in terms of the value of the points and the sign-up bonus, it does lack some of the perks other cards in its class offer such as airport lounge access.
-You may be better off with a general travel rewards credit card that lets you use your points on any hotel and other types of travel rewards
+While the card is better than many hotel-branded cards in terms of the value of the points and its bonus, it does lack some of the perks other cards in its class offer, such as airport lounge access.
+You may be better off with a general travel rewards credit card that lets you use your points on any hotel and other types of travel rewards.

 One free night each year

 Transfer option for airline miles